MaterializeInc/materialize/doc/user/content/quickstarts/abandoned-cart.md

 Sources are the first step in most Materialize projects.

-1. In your `psql` terminal, create the connection to the Confluent Schema Registry:
+1. In your `psql` terminal, create [a connection](/sql/create-connection/#confluent-schema-registry) to the Confluent Schema Registry:

     ```sql
     CREATE SECRET IF NOT EXISTS csr_username AS '<TBD>';